taberoajorge/hr-brive-solutions/README.md

 ### So, you are ready to averything
 ## LET'S DO IT!

-# HR Brive Solutions scripts and commands
+# Monopoly scripts and commands

 | Name                         | Description                                                                                                                          |